 What Can I Do with a Master of Educational Technology Degree?

-Earning a master’s in education technology will not only results in higher salaries, but also opens the door to a variety of opportunities.
+Earning a master’s in education technology will not only result in a higher salary, but it also opens the door to a variety of opportunities.
 While some teachers take their new knowledge into the classroom, others pursue roles as pedagogy specialists and become consultants, curriculum designers, and trainers.
 Graduates also work with administrators and teachers to help them use technology in schools.

 The need for educational instruction around technology goes well beyond the boundaries of the classroom.
 With a skill set that includes being able to plan and assess projects and integrate technology into a variety of environments, you can work for government agencies, corporations, and nonprofits.
 There is a practically limitless demand for professionals with a deep understanding of how new technology can be used to facilitate learning and support projects.